To Oblige a Lady

 To Oblige a Lady is a 1931 British comedy film directed by H. Manning Haynes and starring Maisie Gay, Warwick Ward, Lilian Oldland, Haddon Mason and James Carew.
 The film is based on a play by Edgar Wallace.
 It was produced at Beaconsfield Studios as a quota quickie for release as a second feature.

-Premise
+Plot

 A couple rent a luxury flat and try to pass it off as their own in order to impress a wealthy relative.